diesos/ShopMate-Mobile-App/README.md

 1. **Add Items:** Enter the items you need to buy into the input field and click the "Add" button to add them to your shopping list.

-2. **Mark as Purchased:** When you purchase an item from your shopping list, simply click on the item to mark it as purchased.
+2. **Mark as Purchased:** When you purchase an item from your shopping list, simply double click on the item to mark it as purchased.
 It will then disappear from the list.

 ## Technologies Used